Are your email marketing formulas “intimate enough?”

 Subject: Be there at 10 pm at Hotel Hyatt

 You could either make your subject-lines personal or editorial.
 Whatsoever the case may be, ensure that it’s in sync with the sender’s name.
-If sender’s field reads something like “Spoke Intelligence” and the corresponding subject line reads “Dinner is on me,” the readers would at once realize it as a ploy and would never open your emails.
+If the sender’s field reads something like “Spoke Intelligence” and the corresponding subject line reads “Dinner is on me,” the readers would at once realize it as a ploy and would never open your emails.

 Formula #8 Incorporate SIG File